 2021 has been a testing year.
-Covid tested us yet for another year, and more ferociously.
+Covid tested us yet for another year, and more ferociously this time.
 We are now hopeful the worst, as far as this pandemic goes, is behind us.
 Amongst the many lessons, Covid has certainly taught me to take nothing for granted.

-I am grateful for another privileged year at the helm of our business, and the leadership lessons gained.
+I am grateful for another privileged year at the helm of our business, and the leadership lessons gained through the journey.

 It has been a year of volatility, and dramatic change across markets.
 Across logistic, energy, commodity markets there have been dramatic reversals in dynamics and prices.

-In 2020 we also witnessed 0-dollar oil, negative in fact.
+In 2020 we also witnessed zero-dollar oil, negative in fact.
 I recall at that point there were many a pundit prophesizing the world may never see 100-dollar oil again, ever.

-As I now write this note, air raid alarms are blaring through Ukraine and modern-day cities are reduced to what looks like a scene form of a war movie of the 40's.

-Crude oil just hit USD130 a barrel a few days ago \(March 6th 2022)
+As I now write this note, air raid alarms are blaring through Ukraine and modernday cities are reduced to what looks like a scene form of a war movie of the 40's.
+Crude oil just hit USD130 a barrel a few days ago.

-The unthinkable scenarios of yesterday, can very easily become todays reality.
+The unthinkable scenarios of yesterday, can very easily become today's reality.
 The past couple of years, and the past couple of weeks have been a stark reminder of this for me.

 So, as I write this letter and reflect on where TPAC stands, I find myself obsessing on the theme of resilience.
 TPAC has the potential to establish ourselves as a company for all seasons, a resilient company in other words.
 Our business today is positioned interestingly, we have a solid base to build on.
 We are today diversified across 4 separate and exciting geographies.
 In each of these markets, we are a market leader within our niches.

-Malaysia is our newest market, having made entry in 2021.
+Malaysia is our newest market, having made entry in the middle of 2021.
 I am happy we did not allow the Covid pandemic to slow us down.
-We closed this transaction during the peak of the Covid delta wave (in Thailand and Malaysia) and I am proud of our teams for getting this done.

-Our Malaysia business, Combipack, caters 100% to the food industry.
-Combipack brings a premium decorative technology into our expertise.
+We closed this transaction during the peak of the Covid delta wave (in Thailand and Malaysia) and I am proud of our teams to make this happen in a seamless manner.
+Our Malaysia business, 'Combi-Pack', caters 100% to the food and beverage industry.
+Combi-Pack brings a premium decorative technology into TPAC's portfolio of expertise.
 We believe this technology will grow faster due to its aesthetically striking and sustainable characteristics.

-With Combipack, TPAC now has a presence in 2 ASEAN countries.
-ASEAN is our home and we very much believe in the potential of this dynamic region.
+With Combi-Pack, TPAC now has a presence in 2 ASEAN countries.
+ASEAN is our home, and we remain very excited in the inherent market potential of this dynamic region.